millisami/rack-payment/README.markdown

 For instance, after a POST to /purchase, you'll be able to get the actual ActiveMerchant response object(s) via env['ractivemerchant'], if you want them.

+Also, it should be really easy to write your integration specs with this.
+If people use a BogusGateway, everything should "just work."

 Example:

     gateway = ActiveMerchant::Billing::Base.gateway('paypal').new({ ... })